mingelz/eslint-config-mingelz/README.md

 and it is not added to `peerDependencies`, please install it manully first: `npm install -D eslint-plugin-import`

+If you are using Webpack [resolve.alias](https://webpack.js.org/configuration/resolve/#resolvealias), it is recommended to install [eslint-import-resolver-webpack](https://www.npmjs.com/package/eslint-import-resolver-webpack) and configure it according to the webpack configuration file.

 ```js
 module.exports = {
   // ...